edspencer/stream-multi/README.md

 In streamMulti, blocks of text and tools are called Segments.
 If the LLM just returns text, there will be just one Segment generated.
 If the LLM returns text plus 2 tool invocations, `streamMulti` will create 3 segments - one for the text and one each for the tools.

+## Usage

-The call to streamMulti accepts all of the same arguments as [streamText](https://sdk.vercel.ai/docs/ai-sdk-core/generating-text#streamtext) does, plus `onSegment`, `initial` and `textComponent`:
+The call to streamMulti accepts all of the same arguments as [streamText](https://sdk.vercel.ai/docs/ai-sdk-core/generating-text#streamtext) does, plus `onSegment`, `initial`, `textComponent` and `toolComponent`:

 - **onSegment**: Called each time a Segment is completed.
 For text segments, this is called as soon as the LLM transitions from sending text to sending tool calls.
 - **initial**: React component (usually a spinner) that will be rendered until the LLM sends its first results back
 - **textComponent**: Optional, allows you to pass your own React component for the streaming text response to be rendered into.
 Should accept a `content` prop, which will be a Vercel AI [StreamableValue](https://sdk.vercel.ai/docs/ai-sdk-rsc/streaming-values#createstreamablevalue) that can be consumed using [readStreamableValue](https://sdk.vercel.ai/docs/reference/ai-sdk-rsc/read-streamable-value).
+- **toolComponent**: Optional, allows you to pass your own React component to wrap whatever your tool's `generate` function outputs.

 `streamMulti` will hopefully go away once this is natively supported inside the Vercel AI SDK.
 I have kept its API as close as possible to the existing [streamText](https://sdk.vercel.ai/docs/ai-sdk-core/generating-text#streamtext) and [streamUI](https://sdk.vercel.ai/docs/ai-sdk-rsc/streaming-react-components#using-streamui-with-nextjs) functions, so that it should be easy to migrate your code back to vanilla Vercel AI SDK by swapping out `streamMulti` for whichever function(s) start to support this in Vercel AI SDK.